The Detail Tab

 Using Grid Filters

-Use grid filters on individual columns to filter to one or more values in one or multiple columns.
-You can also drag and drop columns to rearrange the order, and click Columns to show or hide columns.
+Use grid filters on columns to filter to one or more values in one or more columns.
+You can drag and drop columns to rearrange the order, and click Columns to show or hide columns.
 Sort a single column by clicking in the column header.
 Sort by a second column by clicking CTRL-click in the second column.

-• Click Reset Grid Filters to remove filters and see all accounts.
+• Reset Grid Filters - Remove filters currently set and see all data.

-• Click Reset View to restore columns and sorting and clear filters.
+• Reset View - Restore columns and sorting and clear filters currently set.

 Page Actions